jsmestad/rocket_shorts/README.md

 # RocketShorts

-This is an extension or set of overrides that sit on top of [RocketPants](https://github.com/filtersquad/rocket_pants).
+This is an extension or set of overrides that sits on top of [RocketPants](https://github.com/filtersquad/rocket_pants).
 This is not an elegant extension by any means, but rather a set of modules that leverage the RocketPants load order to monkey-patch functionality.

 ## Why RocketShorts over RocketPants?